The action of an inverse semigroup on its Stone-\v{C}ech compactification: The Stone- Cech transformation groupoid of an inverse semigroup

 Every transformation groupoid of an $E^*$-unitary inverse semigroup is Hausdorff by \cite{EP16}.
 Alternatively, observe that if $\mathcal{J}_s$ is nonzero, then $s\in \mathcal{J}_s$, and thus $\mathcal{J}_s = \{s\}^{\geqslant}$. \end{proof}

-The main result of \cite{starling} says that the action of $\cS$ on its Exel spectrum is amenable if and only if every action of $\cS$ is amenable.
-Our last result has a similar flavour, and provides some clear obstructions to the Hausdorffness of $\cS\ltimes \beta\cS$. \begin{definition} Say that an action $(\cS, \cX, \alpha)$ is {\em clopen} if $D^\alpha_e$ is clopen for each $e\in E_{\mathcal{S}}$. \end{definition} \begin{cor} For an inverse semigroup $\cS$, the following conditions are equivalent:
+The main result of \cite{starling} says that the action of $\cS$ on its spectrum $\widehat{E}_0$ (the space of nonzero semicharacters on $E_{\mathcal{S}}$) is amenable if and only if every action of $\cS$ is amenable.
+Our last result in this section has a similar flavour, and provides some clear obstructions to the Hausdorffness of $\cS\ltimes \beta\cS$. \begin{definition} Say that an action $(\cS, \cX, \alpha)$ is {\em clopen} if $D^\alpha_e$ is clopen for each $e\in E_{\mathcal{S}}$. \end{definition} \begin{cor} For an inverse semigroup $\cS$, the following conditions are equivalent:

 \begin{enumerate} \item $\cS\ltimes \beta\cS$ is Hausdorff; \item $\cS \ltimes \cX$ is Hausdorff for every clopen action $(\cS, \cX, \alpha)$. \end{enumerate}

 \end{cor}

 \begin{proof} We need only check (1)$\implies$(2), as the action of $\cS$ on $\beta\cS$ is clopen.